Pete Winkelman

+He is most widely known as having facilitated the controversial relocation of Wimbledon F.C. to Milton Keynes and being responsible for their subsequent rebranding as 'Milton Keynes Dons F.C.'

 Early career

 His earlier career was in pop music production, as a CBS executive.

 Involvement in football

 Winkelman grew up as a supporter of his home town club, Wolverhampton Wanderers before his eventual involvement with Wimbledon and ultimately Milton Keynes Dons.

-He is most notable for his involvement in the controversial decision in 2001 by the directors of Wimbledon FC to relocate to Milton Keynes, around 60 miles from their traditional south London base.
-The club subsequently went into administration in 2003, and played their first match in Milton Keynes in September, controlled by the administrator.
+In 2001, in a deal facilitated by Winkelman, the Wimbledon FC board of directors decided to relocate the club to Milton Keynes, around 60 miles from its south London home base.
+The club, which went into administration in 2003, played their first match in Milton Keynes in September, controlled by an administrator.
 At the end of the season, the club was bought out by a consortium led by Winkelman, who became the club's chairman.
-The new board relaunched the club as Milton Keynes Dons FC, also giving the side a new all-white strip and club crest.
+The new board relaunched the club as "Milton Keynes Dons FC", also giving the side a new all-white strip and a new club crest.

+In August 2024, Winkelman sold the club to a Kuwait-based consortium, with Fahad Al Ghamin replacing him as chairman.
+This ended his 21 year association with the club as owner.

 Personal life

 He is married to wife Berni.
-Winkelman moved to Milton Keynes in 1993, and established Great Linford Manor, a seventeenth-century mansion converted into a recording studio complex in Great Linford, a district in Milton Keynes.
+Winkelman moved to Milton Keynes in 1993, establishing Great Linford Manor (a 17th-century mansion) as a recording studio complex.
+The house was originally the manor house of Great Linford, a village and district of Milton Keynes.